brainlife/docs/docs/tutorial/ezBIDS.md

 ## Feedback

 Congratulations, you've successfully used ezBIDS to create a BIDS-compliant dataset!
-For questions and feedback you can reach us the following ways:
+If you have questions aor wish to provide feedback you can reach us the following ways:
 1. Brainlife.io slack (general channel)
 2. Email (djlevitas208@gmail.com)
 3. Github issues (https://github.com/brainlife/ezbids/issues)